 - Put a mask on your face to help nourish or draw out impurities.
 One of my favorite masks is DHC’s Mineral Mask.
 Other options would be to buy French Clay in the bulk section at a co-op or natural store and mix together 1/2 tsp of the clay with 1/4 tsp of water, then apply to face and neck while avoiding the eyes.
 Clay will be more detoxifying and may also dry your skin.
 You can also cut up a ripe avocado and apply that as a mask to help nourish and moisturize your skin.
 Leave the mask on for the duration of your bath.

 - I like to then draw a bath and fill it up with very hot water and some Mustard Bath.
 This is by far my favorite bath addition as it makes my skin very soft and it feels like it gently draws out impurities.
-It is an ancient India formula.
+It is an ancient formula from India.
 Very nice!

 - You may also wish to do a hair treatment using 1/2 tsp of coconut oil warmed by rubbing it in your hands.
-If you wish, you may add 1-2 drops of essential oil that smell good to you.
+You can add 1-2 drops of essential oil that smell good to you.
 Rub the oil mixture into your hair and leave on for the duration of your treatments or even overnight.
 You will need to shampoo the oil out of your hair.

 - Shave with coconut oil for a smooth glide and to moisturize your legs and armpits.
 Guys, I don’t know if this works on beards, but if you do a close shave, feel free to try it.
 If you use an electric razor, wait until your bath is complete to shave.